vega/altair/doc/user_guide/marks/geoshape.rst

 Lookup datasets
 ~~~~~~~~~~~~~~~
 Sometimes your data is separated in two datasets.
 One ``DataFrame`` with the data and one ``GeoDataFrame`` with the geometries.
-In this case you can use the ``lookup`` transform to connect related information in the other dataset.
+In this case you can use the ``lookup`` transform to collect related information from the other dataset.

-You can use the ``lookup`` transform in two directions.
+You can use the ``lookup`` transform in two directions:

 1. Use a ``GeoDataFrame`` with geometries as source and lookup related information in another ``DataFrame``.
 2. Use a ``DataFrame`` as source and lookup related geometries in a ``GeoDataFrame``.

 Depending on your use-case one or the other is more favorable.

-First show an example of the first approach.
+First we show an example of the first approach.
 Here we lookup the field ``rate`` from the ``df_us_unemp`` DataFrame, where the ``gdf_us_counties`` GeoDataFrame is used as source:

 .. altair-plot::